 It’s something the film is keen to stress from the outset.
 When Fjellhøy is telling us how she fell in love at the start of The Tinder Swindler, she speaks with a rather idealistic notion about romance, explaining how, as a child, Disney films set the tone for what she expected love to look like when she was older.
 Her testimony is spliced with scenes from Beauty and the Beast as Fjellhøy, smiling and wide-eyed, says: "It just sticks with you, the feeling of a prince coming to save you."

-Fjellhøy’s comments certainly come across as naïve — especially when presented with the implication that women are damsels in distress who need to be saved — but this "neediness," typically presented as an exclusively female trait, may be why people fail to sympathize with victims of romance scams compared to other kinds of financial fraud.
+Fjellhøy’s comments certainly come across as naïve – especially when presented with the implication that women are damsels in distress who need to be saved – but this 'neediness', typically presented as an exclusively female trait, may be why people fail to sympathise with victims of romance scams compared to other kinds of financial fraud.

-But while people are quick to roll their eyes and dismiss Fjellhøy’s somewhat idealized view of romance, it’s surprisingly common, particularly among women.
-The phenomenon has been described as "Prince Charming syndrome."
-Meanwhile about a third of US women who are in a couple are financially dependent on their partner, according to YouGov.
-Peer suggests that even if we are aware that a story our partner is telling us doesn’t ring true, the socialization of being "partnered up" often encourages us to overlook more incredulous details that an objective person would recognize.
+But while people are quick to roll their eyes and dismiss Fjellhøy’s somewhat idealised view of romance, it’s surprisingly common, particularly among women.
+The phenomenon has been described as 'Prince Charming syndrome'.
+Meanwhile over a third of British women who are in a relationship depend financially on their partner.
+Peer suggests that even if we are aware that a story our partner is telling us doesn’t ring true, the socialisation of being 'partnered up' often encourages us to overlook more incredulous details that an objective person would recognise.